zplus11/Phonebook_python/README.md

 # Phonebook_python
 This is a basic phonebook program where you can store your friends' phone numbers.
 The numbers and other info are stored locally in a json file.
+ANSI 8-16 colour codes are used to beautify the output.
+These codes are supported by most consoles.

+We are at version 1.
+Ref `versions` file.

 The program allows you to
 - [x] Add a friend,
 - [x] Add many friends in bulk,
 - [x] Add multiple numbers for a friend,